 How can I use a locker?

-School of Music lockers are available in the locker room on the ground floor of the College of Fine Arts.
-Early locker registration is available before the semester begins.
+School of Music lockers are available on A level of the College of Fine Arts and Hall of the Arts buildings.

 How can I use the practice rooms?